Chaos in Optomechanical Systems coupled to a Non-Markovian environment: Chaos in non-Markovian environments

-To summarize the appearances of chaos, the $\bm{LE}$ of every data point is plotted to form global chaos landscapes, as is shown in Fig. (\ref{LE_parfor_10}) for $\gamma=10$ and (\ref{LE_parfor_1}) for $\gamma=1$.
-The parameter ranges are set to be $P\in [0.8, 1.6]$ and $\Delta\in [-1.4, -0.4]$.
-As the pumping increases, we see more chaotic motion \cite{bakemeier2015route,ludwig2008optomechanical,marquardt2006dynamical}.
-In both cases, the chaotic regions have some fine structures of inter-adjacent regular regions.
-For our model, we have shown that the non-Markovian condition expands the chaotic regions while lowering the pumping bar for chaos generation.
-For the the case of $\gamma=10$ (Fig. \ref{LE_parfor_10}), the chaos emerging level is $P=1.37$, while for $\gamma=1$ (Fig. \ref{LE_parfor_1}), the level is lowered to $P=1.08$.
+To summarize the appearances of chaos, the $\bm{LE}$ of every data point is plotted to form global chaos landscapes, as is shown in Fig.~(\ref{LE_parfor_10}) for $\gamma=10$ and (\ref{LE_parfor_1}) for $\gamma=2$.
+The parameter ranges are set to be $P\in [0.8, 1.6]$ and $\Delta_\omega\in [-1.4, -0.4]$.
+As the pumping strength increases, we see more chaotic motion \cite{bakemeier2015route,ludwig2008optomechanical,marquardt2006dynamical}.
+In both cases, the chaotic regions have shown some fine structures of inter-adjacent regular regions.
+For our model, we have shown that the non-Markovian environment may expand the chaotic regions while lowering the pumping energy needed for chaos generation.

+The chaos landscape based on $\gamma$ vs $P$ can be seen in Fig.~(\ref{LE_gamma_D_-0.6}), with $\Delta_\omega = -0.6$.
+The pumping bar of chaos generation decreases as memory time increases ($\gamma$ decreases).
+Each $\gamma$ corresponds to a specific vertical line of chaos distribution, due to the chaos' sensitivity to parameters.
+The uniqueness of the chaos distribution regarding each specific $\gamma$ could be the tool of ultra-sensitive measurement of memory time of an unknown material.

-Comparing Fig. (\ref{LE_parfor_10}) and (\ref{LE_parfor_1}), we have seen that the increase of memory time can expand chaotic areas in the parameter plane and decrease the pumping threshold for chaos generation.
-While the amplitude damping is the major dissipating channel, the environmental memory can slow down the dissipation of energy.
-The dissipative dynamics will undergo temporal revivals due to the memory effect.
-This results in the emerging of chaos that requires less pumping energy, thus lowering the pumping threshold while expanding chaotic regions across the map.
-A similar phenomena has been discussed in \cite{mu2016memory} where the memory enhanced entanglement generation was also due to the back-flow in the dissipation channel in the form of information.
-Since energy carries information, our model can be understood in a similar fashion.
+We have seen that the increase of memory time can expand chaotic areas in the parameter plane and decrease the pumping threshold for chaos generation.The non-Markovian environment has modified the dissipative rate (time-dependent), as such it has modified the dynamics of chaotic motion.
+Then non-Markovian properties of the environment has brought about several new features such as lowering the pumping threshold while expanding chaotic regions across the map.
+It is noted that a similar phenomenon was also observed that the environment memory may enhance entanglement generation in non-Markovian regime \cite{mu2016memory}.